CalirDeminar/dr_kneeboard_generator/README.md

 ## Usage
 ### Route File
-The route file is a CSV in the `./data/routes` folder The columns for each WP are:
+The route file is a CSV in the `./data/routes` folder The tool will search for a map file that the starting coordinate of a route falls within.
+If such a map cannot be found the tool will give an error

+The columns for each WP are:
 - Waypoint Name - any text
 - Latitude degrees component